Veronica Sheehan (left) visited LC in September.

-She learned a big part of the answer when then-Lynchburg College student Marley Connor ’12 gave a talk on water in a nearby town.
+She learned a big part of the answer when then-University of Lynchburg student Marley Connor ’12 gave a talk on water in a nearby town.
 Sheehan told Marley she needed her professor’s help.

 Dr. Tom Shahady, professor of environmental science, worked with Sheehan to show that the project would have devastating effects on the flow of the river and its insect life.

 “After many trips to Costa Rica for me … and analysis of river flow, wildlife, and water quality, Veronica and a core group of environmentalists were able to get the case to the supreme court (Corte Suprema de Justicia de Costa Rica), and we recently won the case,” Dr. Shahady said.